Platform: Nintendo Entertainment System

-There are some plus points here – a nice array of weapons, a monotony breaking, if largely pointless overhead view between levels – but by the time you finally get to face Shredder in a one-on-one battle you’re kind of tired of all the repetition and incongruous oversights, and this is long after you had begun wishing you had gone with the years-old Mario/Duck Hunt pack instead.
+There are lots of plus points here―a nice array of weapons, a monotony breaking, if largely pointless overhead view between levels―but by the time you finally get to face Shredder in a one-on-one battle you’re kind of tired of all the repetition and incongruous oversights.

 Donatello.
 Donatello, Donatello, Donatello.
 Not only does he have the weapon with the longest reach, he can kill most opponents with one strike instead of two.
 You’ll probably find yourself using him the most and sparing him whenever his energy is low because without him completing the game would be impossible.
 In fact, you probably wouldn’t even make it halfway through.

 The Fly/Man hybrid.
 Not only does he breath fire and edge surreptitiously towards you, it takes a few hits to dispose of its body, only for the fly head to become an entity of its own, darting back and forth across the screen at such a speed that it’s almost impossible to vanquish it without suffering major damage, especially when you consider that they’re everywhere and have a tendency to knock you straight off a cliff edge.
 You just better hope you’re Donatello.